hudsonventura/AuthCenter/README.md

 This project is a simple C# wrapper that integrates with the Bitwarden CLI (Command Line Interface) and makes it available as an API (App Programming Interface) accessible via C# code.

 This proof of concept API has only been tested on Windows and GNU/Linux.
+Please, contribute by testing on MacOS.

 The Documentation on the Bitwarden CLI is available here: https://bitwarden.com/help/cli/

 All right reserved for OceanAirdrop.
-This repo was based on https://github.com/OceanAirdrop/Bitwarden-Vault-CLI-API
+This project was based on https://github.com/OceanAirdrop/Bitwarden-Vault-CLI-API

 Source code: https://github.com/hudsonventura/Bitwarden_AuthCenter
 Nuget package: https://www.nuget.org/packages/Bitwarden_AuthCenter/